We want to make Reiki available to patients at St George’s Hospital (University of London) in Tooting.

 Our Reiki Practitioners

-Learn more about the Reiki practitioner team at St George’s by clicking here
+Learn more about the Reiki practitioner team at St George’s by viewing their profiles here

 Becoming a Reiki partner